Cork and Knife

 Let’s get this out of the way upfront: there’s a meat-and-fruit tradition in cooking that we’re just not a hundred percent on board with.
 There’s nothing intrinsically wrong with that kind of combination, but the problem occurs when the fruit is overly sweet and there’s nothing to balance it out.
 When you have a fatty cut of meat — such as lamb — or fish, such as the wild salmon we use here — it benefits from being cut with an acidic component.
 It’s the same reason we use oil and vinegar together in a salad dressing.

-We’ll often use lemon in our dishes to contribute that balance, but this week we’re looking at how pomegranate molasses, made into a pomegranate glaze, can lend a similar complexity to the rich flavor of roasted salmon.
+We’ll often use lemon in our dishes to contribute that balance.
+This week, though, we’re looking at how pomegranate molasses, made into a pomegranate glaze, can lend a similar complexity to the rich flavor of roasted salmon.

 We’ve all got that ingredient somewhere in the pantry.
-It’s the jar of something you picked up at the store, maybe on a whim or maybe with a specific purpose in mind, but then it got forgotten and languished in your kitchen cupboard until you re-discovered it and thought “aha!
+It’s the jar of something you picked up at the store, maybe on a whim or maybe with a specific purpose in mind.
+It soon got forgotten and languished in your kitchen cupboard until you re-discovered it and thought “aha!
 I know what to do with that”.
 Pantry space is not infinite (we can’t all have a TARDIS) and there’s a limit to how many items we can store that we aren’t using on a regular basis.
 For us, this ingredient is pomegranate molasses.

 Pomegranate molasses, in most cases, is really just a reduction of pomegranate juice.
 As you can imagine, this process creates a thick, tart syrup.
 Most brands will add sugar to the reduction to increase sweetness, but some won’t.
 The particular variety we have is called Alwadi (most brands are Middle Eastern in origin), and they do add sugar.
 Of course you could also boil down pomegranate juice yourself, but it won’t keep as long.

-I don’t remember what we originally got the molasses for (although Emily will, she has a culinary memory like a steel trap.
+I don’t remember what we originally got the molasses for.
+(Emily will, she has a culinary memory like a steel trap.
 She remembers what we’ve each eaten for practically every dinner date in our 18-year relationship.
-It’s annoyingly impressive) but it’s perfect as the basis for a glaze in this salmon recipe.
+It’s annoyingly impressive.)
+It’s perfect as the basis for a pomegranate glaze in this salmon recipe.
 We combine it with dijon mustard and just a touch of added sugar and vinegar.
 If your syrup is unsweetened, you’ll probably want to add some extra sugar, to taste.

 It’s not just barbecued meat that benefits from being cooked low and slow — it can also be a fantastic approach for tender, ultra-silky fish too.
 The way we cook salmon most often is to marinade it in a miso sauce, and sear it in a hot pan, infusing the flesh with flavor while creating a delightfully crispy skin.
 But there’s more than one way to cook a fish, and here we’re taking almost the opposite approach.
 A very low oven temperature not only turns the salmon meltingly tender, it’s also much simpler to cook (and harder to over-cook).

-First, though, we need to give the vegetables a high heat head start — a combination of thinly shaved fennel, leeks, smashed garlic cloves and lemon slices, that soften and caramelize into a melty, garlicky bed of deliciousness.
+First, though, we need to give the vegetables a high heat head start.
+We add a combination of thinly shaved fennel, leeks, smashed garlic cloves and lemon slices.
+They soften and caramelize into a melty, garlicky bed of deliciousness.
 It will look like a lot of vegetables but they cook down to couple of cups.
 The veggies get a quick blast of high heat for just a quarter of an hour, allowing them to color and caramelize a bit.
 Then we bring the oven temperature down to 225ºF and add the fish to the pan, to allow the pomegranate glazed salmon to roast gently.

 Individually portioned fillets (6 to 8 ounces) will cook through relatively quickly (15 to 25 minuets, depending on the thickness).
 We splurged on a large, thick piece of wild salmon, which took closer to an hour to cook through.
 It’s ready when an instant-read thermometer hits 125ºF.
-If you don’t have a thermometer (get one, they’re awesome!), you can tell the fish is done when the edges look opaque and the thick part of the salmon flakes easily but doesn’t look dry.
+If you don’t have a thermometer, you can tell the fish is done when the edges look opaque and the thick part of the salmon flakes easily but doesn’t look dry.

 What’s your never-used (or surprise) pantry ingredient?
 Let us know in the comments!